Polynesian tattoos are part of a wide genre of tattoo styles that span over many islands in the Pacific.

 Maori tattoo culture is unique because, traditionally, Maori tattoos are most often done on the head.

-This is because the head was considered the most spiritual and sacred part of the human body.
+This is because the head was considered the most sacred part of the human body.

 Tattoos on the face were reserved for those with a high social ranking because it was considered a privileged part of the body.